elangrr/testnet_guide/lambda/README.md

 ```

 ### Delete node
-This commands will completely remove node from server.
+This comlambs will completely remove node from server.
 Use at your own risk!
 ```
 sudo systemctl stop lambdavm
 sudo systemctl disable lambdavm